cbron/cbron.github.com/source/_posts/2013-01-12-install-monit-on-centos-6-from-source.markdown

     cp contrib/rc.monit /etc/init.d/monit
     chmod 755 /etc/init.d/monit

-You may need to fix the line inside the above file thats pointing at `/usr/bin/monit` to `/usr/local/bin/monit` or wheverer it is on your system.
+You may need to fix the line inside the above file thats pointing at `/usr/bin/monit` to `/usr/local/bin/monit`.
 After this is in place you should have the `service monit restart` command available.